Today's Thursday • 7 mins read

 - Seeing other happy couples can make you feel like your breakup was a personal failure.

-Here are some ways to deal with your loneliness after a breakup:
+Here are ways to handle loneliness after a breakup:

 1. Start little conversations: